Opening a Bank Account in Ireland:

 Most banks will require proof of your address in Ireland – normally a utility bill.
 This could take up to 2 months to get – so be prepared for a delay.
 The bank will also require your PPS number, your passport and details of any previous bank accounts you have had.
 Proof of address is not required by N26.

-It used to be possible to get free banking in Ireland – but all the banks now apply charges to current accounts.
+It used to be possible to get free banking in Ireland – but all the banks now apply some charges to current accounts.
 There are ways to avoid these charges -such as keeping the balance above a certain amount or lodging a minimum amount each month.

 See more details of Current Account Charges in Ireland

 Even if the banks don’t charge you for day to day transactions – Banking is still not completely free in Ireland.
-Everyone has to pay 50 cent government tax on each cheque you write and a €30 euro a year stamp duty on credit cards and up to €5 euro a year on debit cards.
+Everyone has to pay 50 cent government tax on each cheque you write and €30 euro a year stamp duty on credit cards and up to €5 euro a year on debit cards.

 See some information here about Opening a Sterling account in Ireland